klojang4j/klojang-templates/README.md

 bundled together in an [AccessorRegistry](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/StringifierRegistry.html).

 While you are quite likely to want to write some custom [stringifiers](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Stringifier.html) for your application, you may not ever need to implement an `Accessor` yourself. _Klojang Templates_ internally uses a single `Accessor` implementation that can handle most object types.
-However, should you need or want to, you can certainly do so.
+However, should you need or want to, you can certainly provide your own `Accessor` implementations.

 ```java
 import org.klojang.templates.Accessor;